OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/1.1/en/openchain-security-specification-1.1-draft.md

 Maintain a process to effectively respond to Known Vulnerability external inquiries.
 Publicly identify a means by which a third party can inquire about a Known Vulnerability with respect to a given software offering.

-#### Verification material(s):
+#### Verification Material(s):

 - 3.2.1.1: Publicly visible method to allow third parties to make Known Vulnerability or Newly Discovered Vulnerability enquires (e.g., via an email address or web portal that is monitored by Program Participants);
-- 3.2.1.2: An internal documented procedure exists for responding to third party Known Vulnerability inquiries.
+- 3.2.1.2: An internal documented procedure exists for responding to third party Known Vulnerability or Newly Discovered Vulnerability inquiries.

 #### Rationale: